The Strength of YHWH

 Perfect Before Pesach?

-As you can see, the priests and the people did not come to the Passover table perfect.
+It is obvious that the priests and the people did not come to the Passover table perfect.
 They had sin that had to be dealt with and many other areas where improvement was needed.
-But, if we think back to the original Exodus, this shouldn’t surprise us.
-The children of Israel were in the same boat before YHWH brought them out of Egypt.
-In fact, we could say the same thing about us.
-If we lose sight of what the Pesach meal really represents and begin demanding that others be “perfect” in order to celebrate this memorial, we become the ones that are “adding to the Torah”.
-Yet, that’s what I see happening all over the place.
+But, if we think back to the original Exodus, this shouldn’t be surprising.
+The children of Israel were in the same boat before Adonai brought them out of Egypt.
+This is true for you and I as well.
+If we lose sight of what the Pesach meal really represents and begin demanding that others be “perfect” in order to celebrate this memorial, we become the ones that are “adding to the Torah.”

 While the false altars were removed from Jerusalem before Hezekiah’s Passover, the rest of the cities in the kingdom (where most of them lived) were still inundated with idols.
 And even still, YHWH received the people.
 It wasn’t until AFTER they had celebrated Unleavened Bread for two weeks that the rest of the kingdom was cleaned up.
 (2 Chron.
 31:1)

 Can you imagine demanding that a very beginner piano student play a perfect concerto?
-That’s ridiculous, yes?
+That would be ridiculous.
 Well, so is demanding others to meet an expectation that they have no training for.
 There must be a starting point.
 On our Abba’s calendar, that place is Passover.
 He wants all the whosoever’s at His Table — even the immature little children (spiritual babies included).

 This is real godly “chazak” or strength.
 This is where Hezekiah excelled in the Spirit of Adonai.
 He strengthened his brothers and their unity.
 He reverted Jerusalem back into a safe womb where life could grow and mature.